ossia/score-docs/docs/reference-manual/processes/library/audio_looper.md

 ## Recording

-	To record the actual sound where the looper is link to
+	To record the actual sound where the looper is linked to

 ## Overdub